infactory-io/infactory-ts/README.md

   const client = new InfactoryClient({ apiKey: 'your-api-key' });

-  // This may return a stream or a regular response const result = await client.queryprograms.executeQueryProgram(
+  // This may return a stream or a regular response const result = await client.queryprograms.evaluateQueryProgramSync(
     queryProgramId,
     { stream: true },
   );